SABS-R3/scientific-computing/hugo_site/content/unit_1_linear_algebra/06-Cholesky-decomposition.md

 $$

-3. Generate a simulated dataset $\mathbf{x}$ using your code for question (2) using "true" parameters $\mathbf{\theta} = (\sigma_1, \sigma_2)$.
-Then calculate the
+3. Generate a simulated dataset $\mathbf{x}$ using your code for question (2) using "true" parameters $\mathbf{\theta}^t = (\sigma^t_1, \sigma^t_2)$.
+Then calculate
-   log-likelihood using the Cholesky decomposition to efficiently calculate the log determinant and the inverse of the covariance matrix.
+   the log-likelihood using the Cholesky decomposition to efficiently calculate the log determinant and the inverse of the covariance matrix.
 Vary $\mathbf{\theta}$ and satisfy yourself that the maximum of the likelihood occurs at your "true" parameters.
 In practice, when you don't know the true parameters, you could use an optimisation algorithm to automatically determine the *most likely* model parameters that give rise to your data.
 $\sigma$